-After its hugely successful launch in the academic year 2017-2018, the 2020 Roedean Academy provides supra-curricular academic challenge and enrichment for Roedean girls, alongside 50 girls and boys in Year 10 from Blatchington Mill School, Dorothy Stringer School, Peacehaven Community School, and Longhill High School.
-The students choose to attend their preferred core module to develop their GCSE skills and extend them beyond the examination requirements, and in addition they attend enrichment modules on a whole range of subjects, which are designed to expose them to topics they may never have considered before and which might spark a life-long interest.
+After its hugely successful launch in the academic year 2017-2018, the annual Roedean Academy provides supra-curricular academic challenge and enrichment for Roedean girls, alongside 50 girls and boys in Year 10 from Blatchington Mill School, Dorothy Stringer School, Peacehaven Community School, and Longhill High School.
+The students choose to attend their preferred core module to develop their GCSE skills and extend them beyond the examination requirements, and, in addition, they attend enrichment modules on a whole range of subjects, which are designed to expose them to topics they may never have considered before and which might spark a life-long interest.

 The project has been a huge success and it give like-minded students from across Brighton and Hove the opportunity to work together and enjoy academic challenge for its own sake.